wu9o/mf/README.md

 # Nexus MF - A Sandbox Framework for Webpack Module Federation

 A practical sandbox framework for building and experimenting with **Webpack Module Federation (MF)**.
-This project is designed to help developers quickly learn, experiment with, and build scalable micro-frontend applications.
+This project provides a core package `@nexus-mf/core` and a set of examples to help developers quickly learn, experiment with, and build scalable micro-frontend applications.

 **Keywords:** `webpack`, `webpack5`, `module-federation`, `mf`, `sandbox`, `micro-frontend`, `react`